 7,4,2,3.
 Tax deductible expenses

-In general, the expenses provided for in accounting regulations are considered deductible, provided that they are not expressly excluded by a tax standard.
+In general, expenses provided for in accounting regulations are considered deductible, provided they are not expressly excluded by a tax regulation.

-In order to make a tax deductible expense, it is also necessary to be linked to the activity carried out, which is accounted for and that adequate justification is available.
+For an expense to be tax deductible, it must also be linked to the activity carried out, be accounted for and have adequate justification.

-- Purchase, Change of Stock and Other Operating Consumption
+- Purchase, Inventory Variation and Other Operating Consumption

 - Wages and salaries

-- Social Security or contributions to mutual funds of the holder of the activity
+- Social Security or contributions to mutual funds of the owner of the activity

 - Compensation

-- Contributions to social welfare systems attributed to the employees
+- Contributions to social security systems attributed to employed personnel

 - Rents and charges